 Your Responsibility to a Healthy Body.

-When you explore the baseline cause for hypertension, obesity, diabetes and cancer, for example, food is a common denominator.
+When looking at the baseline cause for hypertension, obesity, diabetes and cancer, for example, the food you eat is a common denominator.
 The food choices made can either promote health or not.
-To promote health, the food choices require change from poor food choices to good choices.
+To promote health, food choices require a change from poor food choices to good choices.
 What happens often in many cases is the person resists the need to change, yet they want to be healthy.
-In essence, the person doesn't want to take responsibility for their health actions – in this instance, eating nourishing foods – and the result is a body that is unhealthy and promotes disease.
+If a particular eating pattern or health habit is pursued, often it is short-lived or done halfway, thus producing no significant results.
+In essence what i've found in my experience is that the person doesn't want to take responsibility for their health actions – for example, eating nourishing foods – and the result is a body that is unhealthy and promoting disease.

 Bottom line, it takes your personal responsibility, and cooperation, to have a healthy body.
 Period.